imdans/whatsupdans/content/index.md

 ---
-title: Welcome to the coolest blog ever
+title: Homepage.
 ---

 # Navigator 🗺️

-### Below are the hotlinks to visit the main pages of this website.
+## Below are the hotlinks to visit the main pages of this website.

 - # [[About-me 👾]]
 ---